vxg7583/TextTranslatorDjango/Readme.md

 ```
 run.bat
 ```
-And just open the url that shows after executing the command in a browser Enjoy...
+And just open the url that shows after executing the command in a browser\n Enjoy...